AmielOrdas/test-project/README.md

 # Introduction

 This test project aims to create a project that uses all possible React hooks, Javascript concepts, tailwind/css features, and html tags.
-This serves as a reference for future projects.
+This is to apply what I learned in the tutorials and serves as a reference for future projects.

+# Concepts used

+The project is able to utilize different React / JavaScript concepts such as:

+1. **React reusable components** to build UI.
+2. **Session storage** to store states.
+3. Use **asynchronous concepts** (asynch/await) and **fetchAPI** to obtain data from an API.
+4. Different **react hooks** to store data and perform side effects.